 When a website is loaded, the energy used is roughly proportional to the amount of data transferred.
 We measure the data transferred over the wire when a web page is loaded, and multiply that by the energy usage data that we have.
 We also make an adjustment for repeat visitors who may have website assets cached on their devices.

-The carbon intensity of grid electricity is based on the UK grid and renewable energy is based on data for wind energy from Ecotricity.
+The carbon intensity of grid electricity is based on the international average as reported by the International Energy Agency (475 grams CO2e per kWh) and renewable energy is based on data for wind energy from Ecotricity (33.4 grams CO2e per kWh).

 Which pages do we test?